viveknarang/krama-AI/README.md

 }
 ```

 This endpoint gets you your API access token.
 You need to send your customer ID and the API key that we provided you for using our platform.
 Upon receiving your valid credentials, the API will respond with a token with additional information including the validFor key which tells you how long this access token is valid for.
-Please set **x-access-token** to the value of the **token**, in the header of your subsequent API calls.
+Please set **Authorization** field in the HTTP request header to the **token** in your API calls.

 ### HTTP Request URL